Tompkinsville, Staten Island: Demographics

 The neighborhood is mixed commercial and residential.
 Like many areas of the northeastern part of the island, it suffered a decline following the construction of the Verrazzano-Narrows Bridge in 1964, which shifted the commercial activity of the island towards its interior.
 Recent plans have called for the redevelopment of the harbor front area.
 The population is racially diverse, primarily made up of African-Americans, Hispanics, and Whites, with recent arrivals including immigrants from such countries as Albania.
 Tompkinsville also contains a Little Sri Lanka, one of the largest Sri Lankan communities outside of the country of Sri Lanka itself.
-The neighborhood also has a growing Mexican community.

 Transportation

 The Tompkinsville station of the Staten Island Railway is one stop south of the terminus at St. George.
 Unlike at the majority of the railway's stations, a MetroCard or OMNY must be used to enter or exit at Tompkinsville.
 Faregates were installed at the station in 2009 to deter fare avoiders who would exit at the station to avoid paying the fare at St. George.